-One of Haugan's assistants was Mark Cross, who had joined the team after being named most valuable player last year while playing with the Maroons in the Highway Hockey League.
+The assistant coach was from Strasbourgh, Saskatchewan where he was named most valuable player last year while playing with the Maroons in the Highway Hockey League.

 "I can honestly say I didn't know a more kind-hearted, generous, caring and overall nice person," cousin Graeme Cross said in an online tribute.